Creativity. Imagination. Crafts.

 - Have fun making your flowers and decorating your space with them.
 You can vary the size of your flowers based on where you cut the accordion-folded strip of tissue paper.

-Sneak Peek: This Tissue Paper Art Project is taken from the Mexico lesson in a geography curriculum I am writing.
+Sneak Peek: This Tissue Paper Art Project is taken from Adventures Around the World: Mexico.
 In it, you can travel around the world and learn about different cultures, places, and people without ever leaving your home.
 Fun, excitement, crafts, games, recipes, and interesting facts are all included to engage your child’s imagination and expand their view of the world.
-Keep your eyes open for more details coming soon!
+Click here to find out more details!

 Craft #6 :: A Twist on Traditional Drawing

 Let’s face it, sometimes you need to mix things up a bit.
 Keep things interesting.
 And while drawing is wonderful and gives voice to a constant stream of creativity, sometimes you need a little inspiration to keep going.
 So, why not change things up and try a twist on traditional drawing methods?
 Here are some suggestions: